ocirede/Simona_DCI_final_project/README.md

 We will miss our times, butthe ree we planted will always remain, Here, in the space of bits and bytes.

+- **About:**

+Simona is an intuituve medium which offer an interactive collaboration between two partners.

+The application is desiged to simplify the matching of offer and demand.

 - **Live Website:**

 Click [here](https://simona-1973-client.vercel.app/) to visit the website.